4MR4N11/printf/README.md

 # Custom printf function

-This repository contains a custom implementation of the printf function in C.
+This repository contains a custom implementation of the printf function in C. It was developed as part of the curriculum for the ALX School Full-Stack Software Engineering program.

 ## Functionality